 Battery Cell Production Facility

-SSOE provided architectural and engineering design services for KORE Power’s greenfield battery cell production facility, KOREPlex.
-KORE Power, a U.S.-based developer of battery cell technology for the energy storage and electric transportation industries, collaborated with Yates Construction and SSOE as the Design / Build team.
+SSOE provided architectural and engineering design services for this confidential battery client’s greenfield battery cell production facility.
+The U.S.-based developer of battery cell technology for the energy storage and electric transportation industries, collaborated with Yates Construction and SSOE as the Design / Build team.
 SSOE advanced the design package to 60% completion at which point the client halted further design and construction.

 The facility’s many cleanrooms were designed to maintain very low humidity requirements throughout the space, some targeting a temperature / humidity set point within the -45°C dew point range.
 The design used dedicated desiccant chilled water dehumidification units to dry the air, while providing space-level cooling.
 The rooms also utilized recirculating air handling units to allow for HEPA-level filtration and overall cleanroom pressurization requirements.